 Security is one of the highest issues for WordPress users but it can be addressed by using a CDN on a WordPress site.
-CDN hardens the security as it is optimized to identify notorious security threats like Distributed Denial of Service (DDoS) attack and spamming activities using bots and scripts.
+CDN hardens the security as it is optimized to identify notorious security threats like Distributed Denial of Service (DDoS) attacks and spamming activities using bots and scripts.

-Tackle High Traffic:
+3. Tackle High Traffic

 Websites with high traffic volume can leverage the network of CDN servers.
-The cached content is readily available for the end user even if the web server is loaded with new requests.
+The cached content is readily available for the end-user even if the webserver is loaded with new requests.